A-Waterman/intrusion-detection/README.md

 * The supplied model achieves a false positive rate of 0.005 on the test set (0.0 is best value)

+* The supplied model achieves these metrics even when the attacker manipulates the data from a compromised sensor to conceal their actions.
+A typical strategy found in the datasets is known as a replay attack, when the attacker records normal sensor data and then "replays" it when they actually carry out the attack, concealing the true abnormal sensor data.

 Confusion matrix for the test dataset: ![img](img/best_test.png)

 ### Domain